 My thoughts about breeding the Polish Tatra Sheepdog in the United States:

 If we hope to carefully grow this beautiful breed here in our country, we must take care to evaluate conformation, health and temperament before we import.
-We must familiarize ourselves with the breed standard in great detail and study the existing Tatra lines.
-It's possible that at smaller local shows, a judge may never have even seen a Polish Tatra Sheepdog in person.
-Fortunately for us, the breed standard for the Polish Tatra is remarkably sensible, sound and reflects the need to preserve the working traits of the Polish Tatra.
+We must familiarize ourselves with the breed standard in great detail, carefully studying existing Tatra lines.
+It's possible that at smaller local shows, a judge may never have seen a Polish Tatra Sheepdog personally.
+Fortunately for us, the breed standard for the Polish Tatra is remarkably sensible, sound and reflects and respects the working traits of the breed.

-We must be aware of the lines that the few breeders here in America are breeding from so as not to encourage more inbreeding.
-We must look carefully at the hip backgrounds going back several generations and use every means available to evaluate the temperaments of the dogs we are importing.
-We need to check the bites, testicles, conformational and temperamental soundness of the puppies before we acquire them, particularly because of the great distances they may be coming from.
-We must try to establish a good relationship with breeders in other countries, while also maintaining an open and honest relationship with our future puppy owners.
+We must be aware of the lines that the few breeders here in America are breeding from so as not to encourage more inbreeding and look carefully at the hip backgrounds going back several generations while using every means available to evaluate the temperaments of the dogs we are importing.
+We should check the bites, testicles, conformational and temperamental soundness of the puppies before we acquire them, particularly because of the distances they may be coming from.
+We hope to establish a good relationship with breeders in other countries, while also maintaining an open and honest relationship with our future puppy owners.
 We must be careful on many levels since the genetics are largely overlapping, going back to some of the same stud dogs and bitches only a few generations back, in a number of cases, especially since World War II brought almost-extinction to the breed in Europe, shrinking the gene pool.

 Although I have not yet bred even one litter of dogs, I have over fifty years of experience with dogs and almost nine years with this amazing breed, the Polish Tatra Sheepdog.
-Though I have much practical experience with the Labrador, German Shepherd and Golden Retriever because of my many years of guide dog raising and training, as well as familiarity with several other breeds, I have found the Polish Tatra to be one of the most amazing, stable, courageous, sensible, and beautiful animals that I have ever had the privilege of working with.
+Though I have much practical experience with the Labrador, German Shepherd and Golden Retriever because of my many years of guide dog raising and training, I have found the Polish Tatra to be one of the most amazing, stable, courageous, sensible, and beautiful animals that I have ever had the privilege of working with.
 This is the breed that I hope to put my life experience together to further, protect, preserve and hopefully one day, breed.

-I will not be a “perfect” breeder or a large breeder.
-I am learning a great deal every day, but I pledge my best efforts in this endeavor and I deeply hope that we can save this breed from extinction in our country and bring about a solid base of conscientious breeders who can work together for the good of the breed, growing with one another in our task of becoming the best breed stewards possible in the United States.
+I am learning a great deal every day, and I pledge my best efforts in this endeavor, deeply hoping that we can save this breed from extinction in our country and bring about a solid base of conscientious breeders who can work together for the good of the breed, growing with one another in our task of becoming the best breed stewards possible in the United States.